tgb20/tgb20.github.io/index.md

 Projects with an * means that source code for the project has been lost to time, and only video or photographs exist.
 I have done my best to describe these projects.

-*The following projects are sorted by year, but not by exact date*
+*The following projects are sorted by year, and roughly by month, with closer to the top being newer*

 ## 2019